 Step 3: Download and install Python.

-This will not only install Python – it will also install pip to help you with installing add-ons.
+This will not only install Python – but it will also install pip to help you with installing add-ons.

 sudo yum install -y python36u python36u-libs python36u-devel python36u-pip